megaboich/personal-website/src/posts/2019-03-27-http-for-beginners/index.md

 - Most of modern APIs use various JSON over HTTP implementation more or less REST compliant.

-- GraphQL is a new way of writing and designing APIs which is using special query lanquage to request data and provides JSON as output.
+- GraphQL is a new way of writing and designing APIs which is using special query language to request data and provides JSON as output.